Keyboard shortcuts

 FPU Context

-Every context switch saves floatingpoint registers, even if your goroutine only uses integers.
-This costs ~50 extra cycles per switch.
+Every context switch saves floating-point registers, even if your goroutine only uses integers.
+Compared with the no-FPU path, this adds about 25 extra cycles inside each low-level __go_swapcontext call.

 // Both goroutines pay FPU overhead, even though neither uses floats